eastmaels/steemblog.github.io/_posts/account/nostalgic1212/2018-07-01_application-for-translator-s-role-with-davinci.md

 - - -

-This page is synchronized from the post: [Application for translator's role with DaVinci](https://steemit.com/@nostalgic1212/application-for-translator-s-role-with-davinci)
+This page is synchronized from the post: ['Application for translator''s role with DaVinci'](https://steemit.com/@nostalgic1212/application-for-translator-s-role-with-davinci)